The cemetery spread along the area known as Devils Abode.

 Mondays Finish the Story: a flash fiction challenge where we provide you with a new photo each week, and the first sentence of a story.
 Your challenge is to finish the story using 100-150 words, not including the sentence provided.

-Click the froggy icon to read other stories and add your own.
+Click the froggy icon to read other stories.